Websoft9/googlecloud-platform/README.md

-# aws
+# Google Cloud

-Using the Images of Websoft9, you should have some skills on AWS CLOUD
+Using the Images of Websoft9, you should have some skills on Google Cloud